 3) Augmented Reality

 Augmented Reality (AR).
 Is that the same as VR?
 Surprisingly, no. AR integrates digital creations with a user’s surroundings, literally overlaying digital information on top of an individual’s existing environment.
 Put simply, AR is interactive CGI (computer generated imagery); combining a user’s natural environment with projected, digital images.
-If you’ve ever played Pokemon Go or used Snapchat filters, for example, you’ve experienced AR.
+If you’ve ever played Pokemon Go or used specific Snapchat filters, for example, you’ve experienced AR.

 To some, AR may seem like a gimmick - almost cringey, as if it’s been taken from an outdated Sci-Fi film.
 However, the digital revolution of AR is rapidly moving from novelty entertainment to a sophisticated tool.